Cerulity32K/Cerulitys-Mod/README.md

 Launching Gunpowder Block: Right click to launch forward.
 # Mixins
 Block:
   Beehive/Bee Nest: Spawns 200 bees when broken.
+They have infinite strength.
+Be careful ;)

   TNT: Spawns normal TNT when broken.